cchao93/Context-Sensitive-Spell-Checker/README.md

 MUST BE DONE
 - Prune confusion sets & context words using the method Elif talked about and see if that improves accuracy
-- Stopwords (should include start, end, and unknown tokens)
 - Precision & Recall
-- Use various data sources & take measurements for everything we've done for the paper
+- Use various data sources & take measurements for everything we've done for the paper (k, min-threshold, pruning, etc)

 OPTIONAL
 - Get trigram Viterbi to work
-- Play around with different k and min-threshold values and see if that improves accuracy
 - Implement collocations & combine it with context words using a Bayesian classifier
 - Implement word trigrams